IS IT A MISCONCEPTION THAT POP MUSIC SHOULD BE CAREFREE?

 DT 500 MAG: – Your stage name is Grand Prix, why so?

 BASTIAN: – First of all, I find it beautiful.
-I like the letters and the articulation.
+I like letters and articulation.
 The meaning of the name is ‘the great price,’ and to win the highest prize of all must be the goal for everyone, whatever people want to do with their lives.
 Then there is the reference to sport.
 I enjoy watching cycling, which I think is the closest you get to showing the self-dissolving effort that is required to write your name into history.

 DT 500 MAG: – You are working with Secret Life and now refreshing your talents as a solo artist: Grand Prix.
 Tell us more details?